haroldgo23/ph-fake-news-detection/extension/README.md

 - Select the `extension` folder

 # Model
-The flask-salary-predictor project predicts the salary of the employee based on the experience. model.py trains and saves the model to the disk. model.pkb the pickle model
+The flask application is integrated with a model that predicts whether the input text is Real News or Fake news.

 # App
-app.py contains all the requiered for flask and to manage APIs.
+app.py contains all the required for flask and to manage APIs.